Popular lifehacks

 The most common (and one that would be understood by 99.9\% of people living in the UK), will call it a pharmacy.
 Although, you’d get away with calling it a chemist.
 People mentioning ‘Boots’ or ‘superdrug’ should note that that is a full shop, not just a pharmacy or chemist.

-READ ALSO: What are the advantages of using DRAM for main memory?
+READ ALSO: What is the formula of abscissa?

 What is the difference between chemist’s and pharmacy?